Skip to main content

 Disciples, Paris — Pearl Verdict

-At the €€€ price tier, Disciples on Boulevard Murat in the 16th arrondissement earns consistent recognition from Michelin's inspectors — picking up the Michelin Plate in both 2024 and 2025 , and a 4.7 Google rating across 235 reviews.
 That combination points to a kitchen that delivers reliably on traditional French cuisine without the four-figure bill that comes with the neighbourhood's more decorated addresses.
 If you want honest, well-executed French cooking in a quieter corner of Paris, this is a credible choice.
 If you need a Michelin-starred table or a splashy occasion venue, look elsewhere in the city.

 The Case for Booking Disciples

 Disciples sits on Boulevard Murat, a broad avenue that runs along the southern edge of the 16th, close to the Porte de Saint-Cloud.
 It is not a destination neighbourhood in the way that the Marais or Saint-Germain-des-Prés are, but that is part of the calculus here.
-The Michelin Plate , awarded for quality cooking that does not yet reach star level , signals a kitchen that inspectors consider worth visiting.
+The Michelin Plate, awarded for quality cooking that does not yet reach star level, signals a kitchen that inspectors consider worth visiting.
 Two consecutive years of that recognition (2024 and 2025) suggests the standard is consistent rather than a one-cycle anomaly.

 Traditional French cuisine at this price point in Paris covers a wide range of experiences, from bistro-format lunch menus to more considered dinner services with classical technique at their core.
 Disciples sits in that tier where the cooking is serious enough to justify a dedicated booking, but the format is accessible enough that it does not require the advance planning of a starred room.
 For a food-focused traveller exploring the 16th or attending an event near the Parc des Princes, it is a practical and well-credentialled option.
-Compare it to similarly positioned traditional French addresses elsewhere in France , such as Auberge Grand'Maison in Mûr-de-Bretagne or Cave à Vin & à Manger - Maison Saint-Crescent in Narbonne , and Disciples occupies the same quality register with the advantage of a Paris address.
+Compare it to similarly positioned traditional French addresses elsewhere in France, such as Auberge Grand'Maison in Mûr-de-Bretagne or Cave à Vin & à Manger - Maison Saint-Crescent in Narbonne, and Disciples occupies the same quality register with the advantage of a Paris address.

 Brunch and Weekend Service

 For a weekend brunch or lunch visit, the practical case is direct.
 Booking difficulty for Disciples is rated easy, meaning you are unlikely to need more than a few days' lead time to secure a table.
-That is a meaningful advantage over starred Paris rooms , places like Alléno Paris au Pavillon Ledoyen or Le Cinq at the Four Seasons George V require weeks of advance planning.
+That is a meaningful advantage over starred Paris rooms, places like Alléno Paris au Pavillon Ledoyen or Le Cinq at the Four Seasons George V require weeks of advance planning.
 If your Paris trip has a flexible itinerary, Disciples is the kind of address you can add to the schedule without restructuring everything around the reservation.

-For context on what serious traditional French cooking looks like at the leading of the range in France, addresses like Flocons de Sel in Megève, Mirazur in Menton, Troisgros in Ouches, Auberge de l'Ill in Illhaeusern, Bras in Laguiole, and Paul Bocuse near Lyon set the benchmark.
+For context on what serious traditional French cooking looks like at the top of the range in France, addresses like Flocons de Sel in Megève, Mirazur in Menton, Troisgros in Ouches, Auberge de l'Ill in Illhaeusern, Bras in Laguiole, and Paul Bocuse near Lyon set the benchmark.
 Disciples is not competing at that level, but for a Paris address at €€€ with Michelin recognition, it occupies a well-defined and useful position in the city's dining map.

 Paris Context

 The 16th is not where most food-focused visitors to Paris spend the majority of their time.
 The more visited traditional French tables tend to cluster further east and closer to the centre.
 If you are building an itinerary around classic Parisian dining, addresses like Allard in Saint-Germain-des-Prés, Le Violon d'Ingres in the 7th, or Anecdote are worth considering alongside Disciples depending on where you are based.
 For visitors staying in the 16th or heading to the western edge of the city, Disciples makes strong geographic sense.
-For visitors based in central Paris, the question is whether it justifies the journey , a question the Michelin Plate and the rating suggest has a reasonable yes as the answer for traditional cuisine enthusiasts.
+For visitors based in central Paris, the question is whether it justifies the journey, a question the Michelin Plate and the rating suggest has a reasonable yes as the answer for traditional cuisine enthusiasts.

 Also worth knowing: the broader Paris dining scene is well covered in our full Paris restaurants guide.
 If you are planning beyond dinner, our Paris hotels guide, bars guide, wineries guide, and experiences guide are useful companions.
 For a different register in the same part of the city, 20 Eiffel and 19.20 by Norbert Tarayre offer alternative styles near the western arrondissements.